The Penn Incline descends from the Hill

 The Castle Shannon Incline was the final

-part of Pittsburgh and Castle Shannon Railroad trip from the
+Pittsburgh and Castle Shannon Railroad traveling north to the city from

 The Castle Shannon Incline looking down

-towards the McArdle Roadway Bridge and railroad tressel (left)
+towards the McArdle Roadway Bridge and railroad trestle (left)

 and looking up towards the Bailey Street Station (right) at the top of the